roger-castaldo/BPMNEngine/README.md

 # Future Features

 - Linking to JINT to allow for script/service tasks to process javascript code for changing variables and not call an external delegate
-- Using extendedElements to build .Net based code on the fly and have a callback made from the process

 # Internal Conditions